 This course is designed to teach students with disabilities evidence-based wellness and stress management strategies for academic, personal and workplace success.
-Topics will include identifying stress, the human stress response system, resiliency, perseverance, and stress response system, resiliency perseverance, and stress management techniques.
+Topics will include identifying stress, the human stress response system, resiliency, perseverance, and stress management techniques.
 The course will include activities to enhance strategies to manage stress with specific regard to disability.
 (FT)